influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 InfluxDB and Telegraf are now running on localhost.

-4. After a minute, run the following command to confirm Telegraf has sent data to InfluxDB:
+4. After a minute, run the following command to use the InfluxDB API to query for the Telegraf data:

 ```bash
 $ curl -G 'http://localhost:8086/query?db=telegraf' --data-urlencode 'q=SELECT mean(usage_idle) FROM cpu'